This morning I woke to see an article heralding virgin coconut oil as a cure for arthritis!

 Phospholipids

-Phospholipids ensure proper digestion and absorption of fatty foods.
+Phospholipids play a vital role in the proper digestion and absorption of fatty foods.
+[15]

 Medium Chain Triglycerides (MCT)